aerographql/documentation/source/_posts/tutorial/getting-started.md

 }
 ```
-This will create a new Typesctipt class and will implicitly create the corresponding GraphQL object type.
+This will create a new Typescript class and will implicitly create the corresponding GraphQL object type.

 You may have noticed the **name** field in the decorators parameters:
 It define the name of the GraphQL object this decorated class refers to.